 Fourth Amendment violations are surprisingly common in drug cases, so it is important to scrutinize how the search was conducted and whether the police had probable cause.
 If your rights were violated, we can petition the court to suppress the evidence, meaning it could not be used to convict you.

 My domestic violence charge was based on a neighbor’s misinterpretation of a loud argument.
 Can my spouse ask prosecutors to just drop the charges?

 This is sometimes possible, but there are no guarantees.
 It is a common misconception that alleged victims have the final say over whether they want to press charges.
 In domestic violence cases, prosecutors have found that victims are sometimes intimidated into recanting testimony.
 To prevent this, they take the decision out of the alleged victim’s control.
 Once the police get involved, there is a good chance that the person arrested will be prosecuted, regardless of what the victim asks for.

 Is it worth contesting a traffic ticket?
 Shouldn’t I just pay the fine?

 Yes, it is worth contesting traffic tickets.
 Paying a fine is a guilty plea.
 It likely means an increase in your insurance premiums and points on your license.
 Acquire enough points and your license could be suspended.
 These expenses could cost you more in the long run than the money you invest in hiring an experienced attorney to help you fight the citations.

 Have More Questions?
 Ask Them In A Free Consultation.

 With an office in Fort Collins, The Leier Law Office, LLC, serves clients throughout Northern Colorado.
-To schedule a free initial consultation with an experienced criminal defense attorney, call us at 970-682-3487 or send us an email.
+To schedule a free initial consultation with an experienced criminal defense attorney, call us or send us an email.